-Similar outcomes of surgical vs. nonsurgical treatment for cervical spine fractureMay 16th, 2012 in Surgery
+Similar outcomes of surgical vs. nonsurgical treatment for cervical spine fractureMay 16, 2012 in Medicine & Health / Surgery

 For older adults with "C2" fractures of the upper (cervical) spine, surgery and nonsurgical treatment provide similar short- and long-term outcomes, reports a study in the May issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.

 Although the patients were at significant risk of complications and death in the year or two after C2 fracture, these risks are similar with surgical and nonsurgical treatment. "[T]hus, age alone does not appear to be a contraindication to surgical fixation of C2 fractures," concludes the study by Dr. Maxwell Boakye of University of Louisville, KY, and colleagues.

 Surgery vs Immobilization for C2 Fractures

 The researchers analyzed the outcomes of 56 older adultsaverage age 80 yearstreated for fractures of the second cervical vertebra, or "atlas," over a ten-year period.
 Older adults are at increased risk of C2 fractures, a serious injury that requires prompt treatment to prevent injury to the cervical (neck) portion of the spinal cord.
 None of the patients had evidence of spinal cord damage at the time they were treated.